OpenTire/OpenTirePython/README.md

+# OpenTIRE
-# OpenTIRE - The open-source mathematical tire modelling library
+##The open-source mathematical tire modelling library

 The OpenTire project is a non-commercial project that has three primary goals:
 * Provide a library of open-source tire models in an easily accessible and useable format